Samsung/tizen-docs/docs/platform/porting/graphics-and-ui.md

 The vendor has to implement the TDM backend module.
 The TDM backend module has the responsibility to let the TDM frontend know the display hardware resource information.
 The display server gets this information and controls hardware devices through the TDM frontend APIs.
 TDM already has several backends for reference, such as `libtdm-drm` and `libtdm-fbdev`.

 The TDM backend is implemented as a shared library.
-The TDM frontend finds the `libtdm-default.so` file and loads it in the `/usr/lib/tdm` directory at runtime.
+The TDM frontend finds the `libtdm-default.so` file and loads it in the `/usr/lib/tdm` directory at runtime:

 ```
 sh-3.2# ls -l /usr/lib/tdm